redhat-beyond/superx/CONTRIBUTING.md

 * Always search issues to find if it has already been raised.
 * Explain clearly the behaviour of your suggested change, or bug that you have found.
 * When reporting a bug, try to include a description of the source of the bug, and if possible a pr with a failing test case

+### Coding guidlines
+**All code submitted for review must be:**
+* Tested - All code submitted must be tested by the coder, and if need be submitted with tests.
+* Clean and well written - Code submitted must have comments where neccesary and must be **Readable**.
+* All python code should conform to the [PEP8](https://www.python.org/dev/peps/pep-0008/) standard
+* Third party code **must** adhere to the Superx licensing.

+**Any code that violates these guidlines will not be accepted.**

 ## How to contibute
 ### Adding a super market